 Conclusion

-Germinomas and NGGCTs differ in response to treatment and therefore prognosis.
-Even though there are differences in the management of iGCTs globally (table 2), with multimodality treatment the current survival rates are 80-100% for germinomas and 60-80% for NGGCTs.
+Germinomas and NGGCTs differ in response to treatment and therefore their prognosis.
+Even though there are differences in the management of icGCTs globally (table 2), the current survival rates are 80-100% for germinomas and 60-80% for NGGCTs with multimodality treatment.
 Excellent prognosis means that survivors live longer and are therefore at high risk of late effects from treatment.
 Further research is needed to improve the chances of cure, especially for NGGCTs, with further reduction in the risk of late toxicities for germinoma patients.

 References